 In fact, environmentalists and scientists across the world are already leveraging AI and its allies (Deep Learning and Machine Learning) to protect forests from illegal deforestation.

-Data science company Gramener recently used Convolutional Neural Networks with transfer learning to predict plant and tree species from close to 675,000 images, achieving 85% accuracy – level comparable to human experts.
+Data science company Gramener recently used Convolutional Neural Networks with transfer learning to predict plant and tree species from close to 675,000 images, achieving 85% accuracy – a level comparable to human experts.
 The model, which was deployed as a scalable web service, allows users to upload images and classify them according to species within seconds.
 This is also now available in the Microsoft AI-for-Earth model API Library.
 The distributed processing scaled the model on the entire dataset, reducing the training time from weeks to minutes.

 Non-profit organization Rainforest Connection (RFCx) creates acoustic monitoring systems to help fight illegal deforestation in real-time.
 Their team strategically places recycled cell phones in rainforests that send instant notifications to rangers when it detects the sound of a chainsaw.
 They also share large amounts of data on the ecosystem that can help negotiate the increased protection of at-risk areas.